Table of Contents (click to expand)

 In order to remember the finer details of an image, we would definitely need more time than 13ms.

 More trivia?
-In case of information that we see, images or scene related information is processed faster than words or sentences.
+In the case of information that we see, images or scene-related information is processed faster than words or sentences.
 Different and more steps of processing are involved in reading a word which makes it longer.
 Take a look at the image below.
 Which one did you understand more quickly?

 Our brain has around 100 billion neurons in it.
 100 Billion!
 That’s a lot of processing power.
-This lets us have responses which feel instantaneous.
+This lets us have responses that feel instantaneous.
 It takes 400-500 milliseconds (1 millisecond = 0.001 seconds) on average for us to respond to visual stimuli.
-If you consider that half of this time is spent in second motor signal and giving the response, the time taken to just analyze and decide on the response is really low.
-Neuronal activity of around 50-100 milliseconds is enough to create the information and approximately 20-30 milliseconds are required to identify and discriminate complex visual stimuli.
+If you consider that half of this time is spent on the second motor signal and giving the response, the time taken to analyze and decide on the response is really low.
+Neuronal activity of around 50-100 milliseconds is enough to create the information, and approximately 20-30 milliseconds are required to identify and discriminate complex visual stimuli.

 So now we know that our brain is really fast.
 But we still need computers to analyze things or perform calculations.
 It is said that a computer whose power is comparable to the brain could process more than 38 thousand trillion operations per second and hold about 3,584 terabytes of memory.
 Overwhelming, isn’t it?
 So much power and we can’t clear our exams properly.
 IBM’s BlueGene supercomputer is one of the fastest supercomputers.
 It has a computational capability of 92 trillion operations per second and 8 terabytes of storage.
 So why can’t we be that quick?

 Well, the difference lies in how the brain and a computer function.
 There can be no simple comparison between a code being executed and a neuron firing.
-A supercomputer, when given a particular operation, concentrates it’s computing power to figure out and complete the operation.
-It can dedicate its power to specific function.
+When given a particular operation, a supercomputer concentrates its computing power to figure out and complete the operation.
+It can dedicate its power to a specific function.
 But where the supercomputer is still lagging behind, is having a single conscious thought.

 This is where our brain is different and brilliant.
 Our brain has multiple parallel processes to carry out at the same time.
 One of them is keeping us alive.
 It is constantly active.
-Since your birth and until your death, the brain works for 24 hours, keeping track of everything and coordinating everything.
+From birth until death, the brain works for 24 hours, keeping track of everything and coordinating everything.
 External stimuli received through our 5 senses is another major task.
-And the biggest one, keeping us self-aware.
-Its processing power is stretched across various functions which it cannot stop to just to perform one single function.
+And the biggest one keeping us self-aware.
+Its processing power is stretched across various functions, which it cannot stop to just to perform one single function.